 Bringing it together

 A typical 10-year comparison: $35k gas sedan at 30 MPG, 120,000 miles, US average electricity and gas prices.
-10-year ownership costs roughly $52,000.
+10-year ownership costs roughly $51,000.
 The comparable $45k EV (post tax credit: $37,500 effective price), same driving, same region, costs roughly $49,000.
-EV wins by $3,000 over 10 years.
+EV wins by about $2,000 over 10 years — a slimmer margin than in prior years, mostly due to steeper EV depreciation and rising electricity rates.

-Move to California (higher electricity, similar gas): EV wins by about $500.
-Move to rural areas without home charging (heavy DC fast charging reliance): gas wins by about $2,000.
-Move to a two-car household using the EV as a short-commute second car with solar: EV wins by $10,000+.
+Move to California (higher electricity rates, similar gas): the comparison is now essentially a wash or a slight gas-car advantage.
+Move to rural areas without home charging (heavy DC fast charging reliance): gas wins by about $2,500.
+Move to a two-car household using the EV as a short-commute second car with rooftop solar: EV wins by $9,000 or more.

 The takeaway